torchnyu/blog/_drafts/2020-12-16-good-problems-to-have.md

 which go down a path.
 If one of the clones succeeds, then the machine succeeds.

-Anyways, this is looking a little too much like actual computer science and we wouldn't want that, would we.
+Anyways, I digress.
 My point is that it's good to have options.
 Too often we see choices as either/or.
 You either stay at the same school or you transfer.
 You choose the research position or the job.
 That may be true in the end, but that doesn't mean you should cut off these options early.

 Another non-problem that I see some students talk about is working in boring or unappealing areas.
 Sure, that can suck.
 But it's also a problem that you can tackle once you're sitting in front of the job offers.
+Besides, this might be the topic of an entirely different post, but it's not a matter of *if* but *when* you will be saddled with boring work.
+Better to have it be during an internship than during a full-time job.